lessfish/cheat-sheet/README.md

-Poor man's personal collections for a quick reference.
+Personal collections for a quick reference.